132nd-etcher/docs/EDLM/index.md

 The same goes for pictures: imagine we decide to include the GRG made by Looney (respect, sir) into the //617 TRP.
 We drop the file "dush_grg.png" into a "media" folder next to our markdown, and simply type `[Dusheti GRG](dush_grg.png){ width: 6cm }` in our Markdown text (the part between `[]` is the "caption" of the picture).
 Note as well that the `{ width: 6cm }` is totally optional and included here only because I'm a nerd =) Now every time Looney updates his GRG, all there is to do is drop the new file in place of the old one, and commit the change.
 No worries about resizing, aligning, formatting, publishing.
 Pull, change, commit, push, and grab a coffee; 2 minutes top, coffee included, worry free.

 Now let's take the example above a tad further.
 Imagine the //765 decides to include the GRG too.
 They move the "dush_grg.png" file into the "media" folder of the //wing, making it available for every document in the library, and include it in their TRP too.
 Now, whenever anyone update "dush_grg.png" in the root media folder, it automatically gets updated in every document that uses it.
 How cool is that ? =)

+This integrated and automated publication process also gives us a lot of information about everything that is going on, at any given time.
+For example, I could see who modified a specific line in a specific document.
+I could also comment directly on *that specific line* and start a discussion about it.
+I could revert a specific set of changes, if it turns out they're not as good as we thought.
+Since every commit is independently built, and Git branches are cheap, multiple people can work at the same time on different chapters of the same document, without ever colliding with each other, and have a immediate snapshot of their work every time they push it.
+Once finished, integrating the change set back into the "develop" or "master" branch is as simple as a click of the mouse.

+A side-effect of this system is that aboslutely every change ever pushed on Github are recorded.
+Every little one of them can be retrieved, analyzed, and reverted if we want to.
+Which is, essentially, free backup.

+Finally, hosting the documentation on Github gives everyone access to it.
+Anyone can jump in at any given point, and suggest a change, fix a typo, etc. Owners and maintainers are responsible for accepting or rejecting those changes, but virtually anyone willing to create a Github account can turn into a contributor.

+**Note:** if it turns out that having our work publicly available is a show stopper for some of us, please note that Bitbucket offers the same kind of functionnality for an unlimited number of private repositories.
+I'm a strong advocate of going public, though.

+#### Unified format

+All markdown documents are transformed into PDF with a master template.
+This means that:

+* all documents will have the same layout and general format

 ## Technical